A Play Money Whitepaper

 Every successful pre-seed fund eventually scales AUM and moves upstream.
 As Charles Hudson put it, fund size is strategy.
 The strategy keeps moving upstream.
 It’s not a one-time shift — it’s a cycle.3 The funds that happily led $500K seed rounds five years ago now prefer larger, later checks.
 And the next wave of emerging managers will do the same thing.

 As fund sizes grow, managers converge on a few consensus bets that can plausibly hit $10B outcomes.
-Durable businesses returning 10–50x on sane entry prices go unfunded, not because they’re bad bets, but because they don’t fit the institutional math.
+Durable businesses returning 10–50x on reasonable entry prices go unfunded, not because they’re bad bets, but because they don’t fit the institutional math.

 It isn’t just us.
 Will Manidis recently argued4 that venture capital is trapped in a “doom loop” of oversized funds, broken exit markets, and LP structures that prevent doing the obvious thing.
 The fix won’t come from the top of the stack.
 It’ll come from building infrastructure for the capital that already has the advantages institutional VC is trying to manufacture.